 - Sign in with a Google Account to download or copy the template.
 These options are available under the ‘File’ menu.

-Optimize Process Documentation for End Users
+9. Optimize Business Process Documentation for End Users

 Documenting your process has little impact if people don’t know where to reference the information, it isn’t easily accessible or understandable.
 Therefore, you want to make sure you optimize the documentation.

 Although optimization methods depend on where you keep your process documentation and how it’s organized, here are some tips: